smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

 !!!
 MUST
 1. Send notification with appropriate parameter value when active call on HMI has been started/ended.

-2. Resume the applications to their original audio streaming state prior to the phone call event in the HMI when the event ends (see note below).
+2. Return the applications to their appropriate audio streaming state in the HMI when the event ends.
 !!!

 !!!
 NOTE